-The regulation will be directly applied to all EU member states on 25 May 2018.
-Regardless of Brexit, all UK organisations handling personal data will need to comply with the General Data Protection Regulation.
+The regulation applies to all EU member states since 25 May 2018.
+Regardless of Brexit, all UK organisations handling personal data need to be compliant with the General Data Protection Regulation.

-How will it affect me and my business?
+How does it affect me and my business?

 It applies to 'controllers' and 'processors' of data.
 A controller states how and why personal data is processed, whereas a processor handles the overall processing of the data.
 This applies to all data sourced from inside the EU - even if the controllers and processors are based outside the EU, the General Date Protection Regulation still applies.

-At the moment, the UK relies on the Data Protection Act 1998 (DPA) for best practice use of data which imposes a maximum fine of up to £500,000 when breached.
-This will be superseded by a new DPA which enacts the requirements of the GDPR, enforcing fines of an upper limit of €20 million or 4% annual global turnover - whichever is the highest, if seriously breached.
-This could make the threat of insolvency, or even closure, all too real for many businesses so it is essential to prepare now.
+Previously, the UK relied on the Data Protection Act 1998 (DPA) for best practice use of data which imposed a maximum fine of up to £500,000 when breached.
+This is now superseded by a new DPA which enacts the requirements of the GDPR, enforcing fines of an upper limit of €20 million or 4% annual global turnover - whichever is the highest, if seriously breached.
+This could make the threat of insolvency, or even closure, all too real for many businesses so it is essential to check you are fully compliant.

 QES GDPR Findings

-Our 2017 Q4 Quarterly Economic Survey (QES) which ran between November and December 2017 focused on the upcoming changes to data protection and its impact on businesses in the West of England.
-This presentation reveals what we have learned so far.
+Our 2017 Q4 Quarterly Economic Survey (QES), which ran between November and December 2017, focused on the upcoming changes to data protection and its impact on businesses in the West of England.
+This presentation reveals what we we learnt.

 - Make sure that key players in your organisation are aware that the laws of data protection are changing